Federal income tax – What it is and why we pay it

-Although there are many different types of taxes-- sales tax, payroll tax, property tax, etc.-- most people are referring to income tax when they use the broad term "taxes".
-This is likely because income taxes are the federal government's primary source of revenue "Income", as defined by the IRS, can take on many forms such as salaries, rents, royalties, interest dividends, business earnings, unemployment compensation and even lottery winnings.
+Although there are many different types of taxes – estate tax and excise tax, etc. – often people are referring to federal income tax when they use the broad term “taxes.”
+This is likely because income taxes are the federal government’s primary source of revenue income.

 Who pays income tax?

 In the U.S, most people pay income taxes on the money they earn at a job, but there are many more forms of income.
 This includes income from capital gains, gambling winnings, rents, royalties, interest and dividends, business earnings, unemployment compensation, and even lottery winnings.
 Check out this list of taxable and tax-free sources of income for a deeper dive.